-Perth City is the main urban centre in Perth and Kinross.
+With a population of just under 50,000, Perth City is the main urban centre in Perth and Kinross.
 Small, walkable, with beautiful parks and the magnificent River Tay running through it, it has both extraordinary heritage as Scotland's first capital and a burgeoning contemporary arts scene.
-Cultural assets include Perth Concert Hall, Perth Theatre, Perth Art Gallery and the new Perth Museum (opening in 2024), plus the AK Bell Library, Scotland's fourth busiest public library.
+Perth Concert Hall, Perth Theatre, Perth Art Gallery and the new Perth Museum plus the AK Bell Library, Scotland's fourth busiest public library.